jrka/slclight/README.md

 locally, but can be tricky to install.
 Instead, we used the web interface.
 Upload all the .fit files in directory "final" to an album on astrometry.net Provide some Advanced Settings using the web interface before uploading
- * Set public visibility to "no" for now
  * Very wide field for images > 10 deg wide
  * Input the RA and Dec from the fits file header (in degrees), if applicable, radius 30 deg.
 In general, the horizon images can be solved by astrometry.net blind, but inputting the RA and Dec will significantly decrease the amount of time it takes.
- * Don't downsample
+ * Don't need to downsample
- * Batch upload as .tar or .tar.gz file doesn't seem to be working for now.
+ * Batch upload as .tar or .tar.gz file doesn't seem to be working at the moment.

 3. Download the "new-image.fits" files, one at time, into a subfolder "astrometry", renaming each one to match its original filename (e.g. ib030.fits).
 These new files have "World Coordinate System" (WCS) information, which allows us to identify stars by RA and Dec.
-Also download the "axy.fits" files, an rename as e.g. ib030_axy.fits
+Also download the "axy.fits" files, an rename as e.g. ib030_axy.fits.
+The prefix of image files and \_axy files must match.

 4. `python lightdome_photometry DIRNAME` will do the following:
  * Read in the sources in the image detected by astrometry.net